stackedboxes/romualdo/doc/design.md

 So, all doable with the bytecode interpreter?
 An therefore no tree walk interpreter needed?

+Update, September 2023: the Tree-Walk Interpreter is past.
+I decided to remove it indeed.
+Leaving these notes for now, as things are still fluid.

 ### Comments

 Long into the implementation and I realized I haven't written anything about